mikavilpas/plover-finnish/readme.md

   powerful enough to serve advanced users
 - **Consistent**, allowing the writing of even the most complicated words in the Finnish language
-- **Fast** to use, with optional shortcuts for common words and phrases
+- **Fast** to use, with optional shortcuts for common words and phrases.
+The design goal is to support the dictation of real time speech.
 - **Grammatically correct**.
 With a dictionary of most Finnish language words, a large number of spelling errors are avoided altogether
+- **Customizable**.
+Add new words that are easy to remember for you.
+Add shortcuts for phrases that you use a lot.